The commercial relationship between WordPress.com and WordPress.org is subtle and confuses many people. They’re actually two separate entities:

 There are many advantages to using WordPress.org.
 The additional flexibility gives you full control over your website – including being able to install any WordPress theme.
 Crucially, that includes all of WPZOOM’s WordPress themes.

-We’ve got all the answers, but we’ll give you one spoiler: it’s really easy to switch to self hosted WordPress.
+We’ve got all the answers, but we’ll give you one spoiler: it’s really easy to move from WordPress.com site to self hosted WordPress.
 Here’s what you need to do.

 1. Get your own hosting and domain name